 targeted for completion by 2023

-Associate Director of GIG Korea
+Managing Director of Green Investment Group, Korea

 South Korea is currently the fourth largest coal importer in the world.
 Fossil fuel energy accounts for nearly two-thirds of the country’s electricity generation, while the share of nuclear power accounts for almost one-third1.

 To reduce the country’s heavy reliance on coal imports and nuclear, the South Korean Government’s RE3020 plan targets an aggressive increase in its green energy power generation goals, from 8-9% to 20% by 2030 and 30-35% by 2040.

 The country also aims to have 13 GW of offshore wind installed by 2030.
 As a global leader in green economy, GIG is opening up new frontiers in Korea, a dynamic market with a significant, yet largely untapped, offshore wind resource.

 GIG has set up its first floating offshore wind project in Ulsan, the industrial powerhouse of South Korea.
 Ulsan is a prime location to develop floating offshore wind projects due to the city’s industry-leading shipyards, maritime expertise and port facilities.

 In April 2020, GIG completed the installation of Korea’s first floating LiDAR.
 The LiDAR will collect critical wind resource data relating to wind speed and direction, and help address the project’s impact on the surrounding environment and ecosystem.

 During this early development phase, we are actively seeking the participation of local communities, stakeholders and academics to maximise positive economic and environmental impact.
 Korea Maritime University, Zen Limited and Vision Plus are currently working with the project, managing the design, stability testing, installation and operations of the floating LiDAR Bouy systems for offshore wind measurement.